The Celestial goldfish is often confused with the Water Bubble Eye goldfish because they both have eyes that are upwards looking.

 The Celestial's eyes start as normal eyes.
 After about seven weeks the eyes start to move outwards, then upwards, taking about six months to complete the process.
 When complete the eyes should be looking straight up, with the same degree of upturn and size in each eye.

-The eye trait seemed to be reasonable strong in the specimens I have bred, but there are always some where the eye development stops part way through the process, or one eye doesn’t develop as fully as the other.
+The eye trait seemed to be reasonably strong in the specimens I have bred, but there are always some where the eye development stops part way through the process, or one eye doesn’t develop as fully as the other.

 There are also a reasonably high number of dorsal fins or spikes in each brood.
 As with all varieties that aren't meant to have a dorsal, they need to be viewed from the side in an aquarium as soon as dorsals start to show.